Unbounded $\mathfrak{sl}_3$-laminations and their shear coordinates: Proofs of Theorem 3.10 and Theorem 3.19

 \subsection{Proof of \texorpdfstring{\cref{prop:spiralling_good_position}}{Theorem 3.10}}

-\paragraph{\textbf{General position.}} Recall that an \emph{ideal arc} in $(\Sigma,\bM)$ is an immersed arc in $\Sigma$ with endpoints in $\bM$ which has no self-intersection except for its endpoints, and not isotopic to one point.
-In particular $\gamma$ is one-sided differentiable at each endpoint $p$, hence there exists a small coordinate neighborhood $D_p$ of $p$ such that $D_p \cap \gamma$ consists of (at most two) rays emanating from $p$.
+\paragraph{\textbf{General position.}} Recall that an \emph{ideal arc} in $(\Sigma,\bM)$ is an immersed arc $\gamma$ in $\Sigma$ with endpoints in $\bM$ which has no self-intersection except possibly at its endpoints, and not isotopic to one point.
+In particular $\gamma$ is one-sided differentiable at each endpoint $p$, hence there exists a small coordinate neighborhood $D_p$ of $p$ such that $D_p \cap \gamma$ consists of (at most two) rays incident to $p$.

 We say that two immersed arcs or webs in $\Sigma$ are in \emph{general position} with each other if their intersections are finite, transverse and avoiding the trivalent vertices.
 Moreover, we say that the spiralling diagram $\cW$ (\cref{def:spiralling}) associated with a non-elliptic signed web is in \emph{general position} with an ideal arc if their intersection points do not accumulate in $\interior \Sigma$, transverse and avoiding the trivalent vertices.
 We may always assume the general position by the concrete construction of a spiralling diagram as logarithmic spirals near punctures.